In this story:

 When looking to decorate your home, it's easy to glide your mouse over ‘eclectic blue vases’, ‘weathered white stone’ or a hoard of imported ceramics at Pottery Barn.
 More satisfying and economical, however, is to get your hands dirty and make your own!

-Creating your own household pottery is a therapeutic journey to forming a deeper appreciation for nature, injecting your own personality, all while saving a significant amount of money.
+Creating your own household pottery is a therapeutic journey to forming a deeper appreciation for nature and injecting your own personality while saving a significant amount of money.
 Producing your own DIY homewares can be deeply satisfying in a world where mass production results in detachment and indifference to the labours of artisans.

-Pottery creation allows creative expression, improved focus, time to de-stress and socialise with like-minded people.
+Pottery creation allows creative expression, improved focus and time to de-stress and socialise with like-minded people.
 Promote joint movement and dexterity by exercising hands, wrists and arms, and align yourself with ancient citizens by continuing a trend dating back thousands of years.

 Get started with a beginner’s class

 Wondering how to do pottery?
 Head to a beginner’s pottery course in Sydney and get behind your first pottery wheel.
-Guided by Yegana, founder of Silky Shapes Pottery Studio, you'll learn wheel throwing and how to trim and glaze cylinders in a generously timed class.
-Experiment with themed designs and walk away with three objects, from bowls and mugs, to vases and stationary holders.
+Guided by Yegana, founder of Silky Shapes Pottery Studio, you'll learn the art of wheel throwing and how to trim and glaze cylinders in a generously timed class.
+Experiment with themed designs and walk away with three objects, from bowls and mugs to vases and stationery holders.
+Or combine clay and a glass of wine at Print Paint Pot's clay and sip wheel throwing class.
+Perfect for a casual introduction to pottery.